-Copies of accreditation, approval and membership documentation are available for inspection at the campus.
-NCBTMB school status can be checked online at http://www.ncbtmb.org/cgi-bin/SchoolSearch.cgi.
+Copies of accreditation, approval and membership documentation is available for inspection at the campus.
 Please contact the Campus President to review this material.

 ADMISSIONS INFORMATION

 All admissions materials, including program disclosures and enrollment agreements are presented in English only, since all programs are taught in English.
 Each admissions representative conducts interviews with prospective enrollees in English only as the method to determine that the prospective enrollee understands and can function in English.
 Students may be exempt from the assessment test if they provide official composite score of at least 15 on the ACT, a combined score on reading and math of at least 700 on the SAT, or proof of successful completion of a minimum of 36.0 quarter hours or 24.0 semester hours of earned college credit at an accredited postsecondary institution.
 As part of the enrollment process, assessment testing is required for students entering degree programs.
 Enrollees take the SLE assessment.
 If a student scores 12 or more, the student will proceed with standard coursework.
 If a student scores 9 to 11, it is recommended that the student attends math tutoring.
 If the score is 8 or below, it is recommended that the student attends tutoring to strengthen his/her skills in both English and Math.
 No English as a second language courses are offered by the campus.